abhijith-tm/Platformer-game-SDL2/README.md

-# SDL2-Projects
+# SDL2-Project
-Game projects made using C and SDL2 library
+Game project made using C and SDL2 library